campbell000/blog/content/articles/xenoblade-chronicles-3-review-bloat.md

   <span class="text--secondary">It may not be apparent at first, but most of the game's dialog is delivered via unvoiced, awkwardly-animated scenes filled with text boxes.</span>
 </div>

-So, when these characters repeatedly claim that they've "changed" at the game's conclusion, these proclamations ring hollow because the game hasn't given its audience any reason to believe it.
+So, when these characters repeatedly claim that they've "changed" by the game's conclusion, these proclamations ring hollow because the game hasn't given its audience any reason to believe it.
 In reality, they haven't changed one bit, which makes the characters seem less like humans, and more like plot devices.

 In addition to lacking any sort of believable character development, Xenoblade Chronicles 3's characters don't *behave* like humans, either: they never debate, and they never disagree.
 They always assume the best intentions, and they never hold grudges.
 Aside from one bizarre moment where Mio unexplainably gets angry at Noah (and then quickly forgives him), there's no tension or drama between them to speak of.

 But...shouldn't there be?
 If multiple universes were on the brink of total annihilation, and the world's citizens were forced into constant servitude, don't you think the game's protagonists might have different opinions on how to handle this?
 Don't you think that they'd get a little hot-headed at times?
 Don't you think that tensions would rise, feelings would get hurt, and emotional scars would be formed?

 Monolithsoft doesn't seem to think so.
-Instead, Xenoblade Chronicles 3 is content to *tell* you how their long journey has changed and <text-with-tooltip :tooltip="'And yes, in true anime fashion, each character took turns in telling the main villain what they\'ve learned throughout their journey.
-I literally cringed.'">matured them by the end of the game</text-with-tooltip>, rather than demonstrate this to the player.
+Instead, Xenoblade Chronicles 3 is content to *tell* you how each character's journey has <text-with-tooltip :tooltip="'And yes, in true anime fashion, each character took turns in telling the main villain what they\'ve learned throughout their journey.
+I literally cringed.'">changed them</text-with-tooltip>, rather than demonstrate this to the player.

 This is exacerbated by a wonky, uneven localization: at times, characters don't even properly respond to direct questions, and non-sequitors are frequent throughout the game's script.
-At times, the game's dialog seems AI-generated, rather than written by actual humans.
+It's almost as if the game's script was generated by an AI (or thrown through a Japanese-to-English translator program), rather than written by actual humans.

 <div class="imageContainer">
   <img :src="'/xcflute.jpg'"/>